oxinabox/oxinabox.github.io/_posts/2016-09-14-an-algebraic-structure-for-path-schema-take2.md

 The definitions should be equivelent, and any places they are not indicates a deficency in one of the defintions.
 This should be a bit more elegant, than before.
 It is also a bit more extensive.
 Note that $$R$$ and $$A$$ are now defined differently, and $$A^\ast$$ and $$R^\ast$$ are what one should be focussing on instead, this is to use the free monoid convention.

+In general a path can be described as a a *hierachical index*, onto a *directed multigraph*.
+Noting that "flat" sets, trees, and directed graphs are all particular types of directed multigraphs.

 To repeat the introduction:

 >This post comes from a longish discussion with Fengyang Wang
 >(@TotalVerb), on the [JuliaLang Gitter](https://gitter.im/JuliaLang/julia).
 Its pretty cool stuff.

-> In general a path can be described as a a heirachical index.
 > It is defined here independent of the object (filesystem, document etc) being indexed.
 The precise implementation of the algebric structure differs, depending on the Path types in question, eg Filesystem vs URL, vs XPATH.